josephkwok001/tp/docs/SettingUp.md

 1. **Learn the design**

-   When you are ready to start coding, we recommend that you get some sense of the overall design by reading about [AddressBook’s architecture](DeveloperGuide.md#architecture).
+   When you are ready to start coding, we recommend that you get some sense of the overall design by reading about [EstateSearch's architecture](DeveloperGuide.md#architecture).

 1. **Do the tutorials**
    These tutorials will help you get acquainted with the codebase.
+Note that EstateSearch is built on top of AddressBook Level 3 (AB3), so these tutorials use AB3 examples but the concepts apply to EstateSearch as well.

    * [Tracing code](https://se-education.org/guides/tutorials/ab3TracingCode.html)
    * [Adding a new command](https://se-education.org/guides/tutorials/ab3AddRemark.html)